GitXpresso/LXQT-NoVNC/README.md

 git clone https://github.com/gitxpresso/lxqt-novnc.git &&
 cd lxqt-novnc && bash start.sh
 ```
-This project can made into other distros like kde, dde, mate, and other distros that made ibunti flavours
+This project can made into other distros like kde, dde, mate, and other distros that made ubuntu flavours
+Just have made the other repository for the other flavours eventually there will be all in one repository,  yes the tutorial will be tested.
+## How i made this project
+that helped me with this project and yes all i had to was replaced "xfce4 and xfce4-goodies" with "lxqt" and change "startxfce" with "startlxqt" in the xstartup file, if you want to install xfce4 vnc go to this link "[Link](https://jeremypeterson.com/posts/2023-06-23-ubuntu-22-vnc/)"